-Ask Your Target Market is an online market research application with a built in panel of 4.5 million people – DIY online market research.
-Define your exact target audience by drilling-down into a panel of over 4.5 millions of consumers in 5 countries (US, CA, UK, AU & IN) and find your ideal research respondents based upon their psychographic and demographic characteristics.
+Ask Your Target Market is an online market research application with a built-in panel of 4.5 million people – DIY online market research.
+Define your exact target audience by drilling-down into a panel of over 4.5 million consumers in 5 countries (US, CA, UK, AU & IN) and find your ideal research respondents based upon their psychographic and demographic characteristics.

-Alternative you can write you own surveys and target them at list of customers you already have.
+Alternatively, you can write your own surveys and target them at list of customers you already have.

 - Target questionnaire at based on focused demographics